StormFlame/Project-2/README.md

 # Carstagram

-carstagram is a instagram remake.
+carstagram is an instagram remake.
 Users can post images with titles and captions.
 Users can also comment on post and edit thier comments.
 A users post will display on their profile page.

 ## screenshots